-- Cost of products and components.
-Certain areas of our business have and are expected to continue to experience supply chain challenges, including shortages, shipping delays, and increased costs due to price increases for products and components and in shipping and transportation costs; certain actions taken by us to mitigate the impact of these supply challenges, including increased pricing, could make us less competitive, result in reduced sales, loss of potential new customers, and cause damage to our reputation and relationships with our customers. - Cost of labor and labor shortages.
-Our business could be adversely affected by increases in labor costs, including increased wages and costs of benefits, related to inflationary pressures and labor shortages.
-Increased labor costs could negatively impact our financial condition and results of operations due to direct labor costs, as well as the impact of increased labor costs on our customers' and, in turn, its influence on our customers' investment choices, including whether and when to invest in our products and services. - Changes in consumer confidence.
+• Cost of products and components.
+Certain areas of our business could experience supply chain challenges, including shortages, shipping delays, and increased costs due to price increases for products and components and in shipping and transportation costs; while the areas of our business most vulnerable to these factors did not experience significant adverse effects in 2023 and, notwithstanding that we have expanded the countries and regions in which we sell our hardware products and have added suppliers to mitigate risks associated with single-source suppliers, macroeconomic and geopolitical trends and events will continue to pose a risk to our business, including our costs of goods and operating results.

+- Cost of labor and labor shortages.
+Labor costs, including wages and costs of benefits, remain higher than pre-COVID.
+High labor costs have a direct negative impact on our results of operations and could negatively influence our customers' investment choices, including whether and when to invest in our products and services.
+Additionally, fewer participants in the labor market may dampen businesses' and consumers' ability and desire to invest and spend, which could also negatively influence our customers' investment choices.
+Any of the forgoing events could adversely impact our business, including our costs of goods and operating results. - Changes in consumer confidence.
 The restaurant/retail industries depend on consumer discretionary spending.
-Our customers are impacted by consumer confidence, which is influenced, in part, by general economic conditions, and effects consumer discretionary spending.
+Our customers are impacted by consumer confidence, which is influenced, in part, by general economic conditions, which may negatively affect consumer discretionary spending.
 A material decline in consumer confidence could result in consumers choosing to dine out less frequently or reduce the amount they spend on meals while dining out, which could negatively impact our customers' sales and, in turn, result in reduced, delayed, or cancelled orders (bookings) or a decrease in active sites, revenue, or annual recurring revenue (ARR) from our subscription services, or an increase in customer churn; or reduced, delayed or cancelled hardware sales and installations.